WordPress/gutenberg/docs/contributors/coding-guidelines.md

  */
 ```

 If a parameter is optional, use the [square-bracket notation](https://jsdoc.app/tags-param.html#optional-parameters-and-default-values).
-If an optional parameter has a default value which can be expressed as a [default parameter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) in the function expression, it is not necesssary to include the value in JSDoc.
+If an optional parameter has a default value which can be expressed as a [default parameter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) in the function expression, it is not necessary to include the value in JSDoc.
 If the function parameter has an effective default value which requires complex logic and cannot be expressed using the default parameters syntax, you can choose to include the default value in the JSDoc.

 ```js
 /**